 An example of using this is to control which router sources will be changed without having to learn a new E-MEM register for each variation.
 Suppose you learn an R-MEM specifying router sources for several switcher sources, create an E-MEM effect using those sources, and learn that E-MEM with the R-MEM Enable button selected.
 Recalling that E-MEM with the Master E-MEM Auto Recall button on, will also recall that R-MEM.
 If the R-MEM Auto Recall button is also on, the enabled switcher sources will select the specified router sources.
 If the R-MEM Auto Recall button is off, only the switcher sources enabled on the R-MEM menu will be affected by the recall.
-Disabling all the switcher sources on the menu makes the E-MEM recall use the currently selected router sources, with no changes.
+Disabling all the switcher sources, with no changes.